SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy

 \subsection{Transient Imaging}

 The transient ATLAS18mlw, $(\alpha,\delta) =$ (07:35:44.777, $+$66:37:16.43), was discovered on 2018 March 17.3 by the ATLAS survey.
-The discovery was announced publicly on the Transient Name Server (TNS) and given the name AT2018ahl\footnote{\url{https://www.wis-tns.org/object/2018ahl}}.
-However, rather than obscure the discovering survey, we will refer to the transient by its survey name ATLAS18mlw throughout the remainder of this manuscript.
+The discovery was announced publicly on the Transient Name Server (TNS) and given the name AT2018ahl\footnote{\url{https://www.wis-tns.org/object/2018ahl}} \citep{tonry18ahl}.
+To give appropriate credit to the discovering survey, we will refer to the transient by its survey name ATLAS18mlw throughout the remainder of this manuscript.

 Soon after the ATLAS discovery, we obtained a $V$-band acquisition image with the Supernova Integral Field Spectrograph \citep[SNIFS;][]{lantz04} on the University of Hawai`i 88-in telescope (UH88).
 From this, we are able to compare the location of the transient to the location of the host galaxy to determine if the source is spatially consistent with the nucleus.
 We first used astrometry.net \citep{barron08,lang10} to compute astrometry for both the SNIFS acquistion image and a Pan-STARRS $r$-band image \citep{chambers16}.
 We then measured the centroid of the host galaxy from the Pan-STARRS image and the centroid of the TDE in the SNIFS image with the IRAF task \texttt{imcentroid}.
 We find a transient position of $(\alpha,\delta)=($07:35:44.793$,+$66:37:16.53$)$ and a host galaxy position of $(\alpha,\delta)=($07:35:44.769$,+$66:37:16.34$)$.
 Combined, these give an offset of 0\farcs{4}$\pm$0\farcs{5}, where the uncertainty is dominated by the uncertainties in the astrometric solutions for the SNIFS and Pan-STARRS images.
-At the host distance, this offset corresponds to a physical distance of $700\pm900$~pc, consistent with ATLAS18mlw being a nuclear transient.
+At the host distance, this offset corresponds to a physical distance of $600\pm700$~pc, consistent with ATLAS18mlw being a nuclear transient.